 There are tons of strategies out there to help you improve your English vocabulary skills quickly and effectively.
 Below, you’ll find 3 vital concepts that are free and proven to work.

-Ways to Improve English Vocabulary While Reading
+Proven Strategies to Improve English Vocabulary Skills

-A common misconception about language learning is that some people are good at it, and others are not.
-And yet at some point, we all had to learn a “new” language as infants and toddlers.
 Nobody is born speaking their native language.
 You most likely don’t remember your first words.
 Building your vocabulary to the point of being able to communicate is a long and complex learning process.
 But most of it (besides vocabulary or spelling quizzes at school) happens subconsciously.

-Similarly, the most effective method for learning a foreign language is immersion.
-We don’t mean traveling – although that’s always a great idea, as we talk about in this article about the benefits of globetrotting.
+We don’t mean travelling – although that’s always a great idea, as we talk about in this article about the benefits of globetrotting.
 Instead, all you have to do is maximize your study time.

 3 Strategies to Improve English Vocabulary Skills

-The strategies below are metacognitive, meaning they involve thinking about your thinking.
-That may sound crazy, but humans learn by repeating and “recycling” ideas.
-When you learn, you use certain cognitive strategies to understand what you’re reading.
 A metacognitive strategy means taking a second to fully digest what you’ve read in order to better interpret it.
 By the way, this article is all about reading as a way to learn vocabulary.
 But there are other ways to learn English vocabulary, too!
-Don’t forget to work English pronunciation and speaking, listening practice, and writing into your daily practice.

 Whether you’re learning new concepts or reviewing old ones, these techniques can help you retain and understand what you read.